the-tallest-tower/the-tallest-tower.github.io/_posts/2017-06-21-the-scrapheap.md

 We use a stack to keep track of the currently-active allocator.
 That way we can switch to scrapheap mode for a large function, but then inside have a single function call that switches back to GC mode, and then inside of that a subsection that uses the scrapheap, and so on.
 Switching to GC mode is what you'd expect: `mixin(ScopeGC!());`.
 We have a separate allocator stack per thread for obvious reasons.
 We can easily add new allocators to this allocator stack model if we decide to in the future.

 This whole throwaway memory stack idea has been around for a long time.
-Despite this, the conventional wisdom I always remembered hearing was that "allocating is always going to be expensive".
+Despite this, the conventional wisdom I always remembered hearing when discussing memory management was that "allocating is always going to be expensive".
 But evidently, this doesn't have to be the case.